 i) Hand mixing:

-It is the manual process of mixing of ingredients by labourers.
+It is the manual process of mixing ingredients by labourers.
 This method of mixing is less suitable because more cement is required than in machine mixing.

 ii) Machine mixing: